-It is not unusual to see a property dispute and when it does happen, it can be highly disruptive, which in turn, demands practical, pragmatic and effective advice.
-Our property litigators keep our clients’ objectives at the heart of their negotiations, are watchful of costs and appreciate how time consuming litigation can be.
-With this in mind, they aim to resolve issues through negotiation and mediation.
+Property disputes are common and can be highly disruptive, demanding pragmatic and effective advice.
+The Dispute Resolution team at Allan Janes keep our clients’ objectives at the heart of their negotiations, give the best information on costs and budgeting.
+They aim to resolve issues through negotiation and mediation.
 If, however, a matter leads to litigation, they ensure that all matters are dealt with tenaciously and efficiently.

-We take pride in the network of professionals we have close relationships with, this enables us to have surveyors, engineers, agents and experts across many sectors at our disposal to enable you to have access to quality advice from the inception of any dispute.
+We take pride in the network of professionals with whom we have close relationship, including barristers, surveyors, engineers, agents and experts across many sectors.

-- Right to light claims, nuisance, boundary disputes, restrictive covenants and rights of access.
+right to light claims, and rights of access/way.

-- Advising on professional negligence actions: for example, in relation to advice given by solicitors and surveyors and claims against Management Companies.
+advising on professional negligence actions: for example, in relation to advice given by solicitors, architects or surveyors

-Every piece of land and property has a legal boundary, which is an invisible line that divides one property from another.
-Almost all properties will also have what is terms a ‘physical boundary’ which may be marked by an object such as a fence or hedge.
+Every piece of land has a legal boundary; an invisible line that divides one property from another.
+Almost all properties will also usually have a physical boundary which may be marked by an object such as a fence or hedge.
 Where the physical boundary does not match the legal boundary, disputes regarding the location of the legal boundary, or disputes with neighbours regarding the ownership of land, often arise.

 Land Registry records are often not sufficiently accurate to alone prove the legal boundary to a property.

-At Allan Janes our litigation team have wide ranging experience dealing with disputes relating to leasehold property, including nuisance claims between neighbours.
+At Allan Janes our Dispute Resolution team have experience dealing with disputes relating to nuisance, trespass and property damage.